exitnode/shellfolio/README.md

 # shellfolio

 shellfolio is a cryptocurrency portfolio manager and price tracker for the CLI.
-It gathers it's information from coinmarketcap.com, calculates what your coins are worth and presents the results on the shell:
+It gathers it's information from coinmarketcap.com, calculates what your coins are worth, what your gains and losses are and presents the results on the shell:

 ![screenshot](/screenshot_cli.png?raw=true "screenshot")